autowarefoundation/autoware-documentation/docs/design/autoware-architecture/localization/index.md

 - We do not try to develop a localization system that
   - does not fail in any environment
-  - works outside of pre-defined ODD (Operational Design Domain)
+  - works outside of the pre-defined ODD (Operational Design Domain)
   - has unnecessarily better performance than required in autonomous driving

 ## 2. Sensor Configuration Examples